the-road-to-learn-react/the-road-to-react/manuscript/react-modern-advanced/remember-last-searches.md

 };
 ~~~~~~~

-The functionality should work, but it complains or breaks if the same search term is used more than once, because `searchTerm` is used for each button element as `key` attribute.
+The functionality should work, but it complains or breaks if the same search term is used more than once because `searchTerm` is used for each button element as `key` attribute.
 Make the key more specific by concatenating it with the `index` of the mapped array.

 {title="src/App.js",lang="javascript"}
 ~~~~~~~